 "I also like to build in layers of light by using an illuminating body makeup, like my Body Bling Shimmering Lotion,” adds Barnes.
 You can either mix it into your foundation or wear it underneath for a lit-from-within effect.
 He considers the product a must-have in his kit "because it gives the skin a healthy, radiant glow without being too shiny,” he says.
 “I developed it specifically for photoshoots and red carpets for this reason.”
 Barnes has been doing red carpet makeup for more than 20 years now, so it’s safe to say he knows his stuff.

 Mix-and-Match for the Right Highlighter Tone

-Barnes says he also uses his Glowy & Showy Highlighter Palette on the highest points of the face, as well as over the Body Bling when he wants an out-of-this-world glowy effect.
-“I created this palette in a way that you can mix shades together so you can make your perfect highlighter tone without overdoing any one color,” he says.
+Barnes says he also uses his Glowy & Showy Highlighter Palette on the highest points of the face, and over the Body Bling when he wants an out-of-this-world glowy effect.
+“I created this palette in a way that you can mix shades so you can make your perfect highlighter tone without overdoing any one color,” he says.

-“I also specifically put pink and yellow tones in this palette because highlighter palettes ignore the yellow and pink hue of peoples’ skin and this really limits the ability to correctly hue shift.”
+“I also specifically put pink and yellow tones in this palette because highlighter palettes ignore the yellow and pink hue of peoples’ skin, and this limits the ability to correctly hue shift," he adds.

 Contour Your Lips

 According to Barnes, the key to Lopez’s legendary nude lip is contouring, which you can easily do with lip liner, as well as with whatever contour product suits your skin tone—yes, it’s that easy.
 “With Jennifer, we use my Sculpting and Contour Palette in the shades Diced and Snatched,” he says, adding that you should typically aim for a color that’s one to three shades darker than your natural lips, as this will help create a natural-looking shadow.